TritonDataCenter/manta-show-changes/README.md

     $ cd manta-show-changes
     $ make

-Make sure each of your clones is cloean first:
+Make sure each of your clones is clean first:

     $ for repo in $HOME/work/reference/manta/*; do (cd $repo; git status); done